 2. Set Product Type to Variable Subscription

-The product that needs to be sold with an installment plan should be set as Variable Subscription.
+The product that needs to be sold with an instalment plan should be set as Variable Subscription.

 3. Select Payment Mode